TUESDAY, NOVEMBER 15, 2016 | PETER JAY SHARP THEATER, NEW MUSEUM

 The one-day, members-only 2016 MAS Summit tackles a subject at the very core of the MAS legacy and advocacy agenda: New York City's public assets.

-A healthy, dynamic, and inclusive New York City depends on the protection and promotion of what is collectively ours—parks, open space, libraries, museums, streetscapes, infrastructure, views, and other intangible resources—on which our quality of life depends.
-As citizens, we are all stewards of these assets, and we must begin by answering the questions: 'What are public assets?
+A healthy, dynamic, and inclusive city depends on the protection and promotion of what is collectively ours—parks, open space, libraries, museums, streetscapes, infrastructure, views, and other intangible resources—on which our quality of life depends.
+We will be asking and answering the questions: "What are public assets?
 Why do they matter?
-Who decides?'
+Who decides?"